-- Clever and anticipating students will then (resources permitting) hence decide to be studying longer in a master or wider via a multiple study.
+- Anticipating students will then (resources permitting) decide to be studying longer in a master or study wider through extra courses

-- Parallell to this, more international students will flock to Rotterdam specifically.
-This since ‘hard’ studies are much more wanted in times of recessions and hardship than ‘soft’ studies like the Arts and Humanities.
+- Parallell to this more international students will flock to Rotterdam specifically.
+This since ‘hard’ studies are much more wanted in times of recession and hardship than ‘soft’ studies like the Arts and Humanities.

-This all will see the demand for student rooms in Rotterdam grow exponentially in the coming months in a reputable university city that already has problems in matching supply and demand in student housing.
+This all will see the demand for student rooms in Rotterdam grow exponentially in the coming months, and in a reputable university city that already struggles matching supply and demand for housing of students & young professionals.

-Secondly since January 2020 Rotterdam Municipal laws on student housing and permits have toughened.
+Additionally, since January 2020 the Rotterdam Municipal laws on student housing and permits have toughened.
 Many landlords are no longer allowed renting out their properties as they fail to comply with the new rent standards.
-Also as of January, students need to commit and carry out volunteer work for the community for at least 4 hours per month.
+Also as of begin 2020, students need to commit and carry out volunteer work for the community for at least 4 hours per month.
 This requirement will be conditional to landlords acquiring new municipal rental permits for their properties.
 As a result, the supply of student housing will see a decrease in the next months as many properties will not be suitable for renting anymore.

 Securing student rooms difficult

 Taking the above 2 matters into account:

 - Securing (good) housing will become difficult in 2021-2022, as demand will exceed supply.